 Whatever alternative cold water therapy you use, please remember:

-You'll get colder if you're not moving, so don't stay in a cold bath or pool for longer than 2-3 minutes
+Keep dips short and sweet: don't stay in a cold bath or pool for longer than 2-3 minutes

-The usual rules of cold water immersion apply: warm up well afterwards
+The usual rules of cold water immersion apply: warm-up well afterwards

 Turn the shower from hot to cold and NEVER the other way around